-joy, joyful
+joy

-Joy is a feeling of delight or deep satisfaction that comes from God.
-The related term, "joyful" describes a person who feels very glad and full of deep happiness.
+The term "joy" refers to a feeling of delight or deep satisfaction.
+The related term "joyful" describes a person who feels very glad and is full of deep happiness.

 - A person feels joy when he has a deep sense that what he is experiencing is very good. - God is the one who gives true joy to people. - Having joy does not depend on pleasant circumstances.
 God can give people joy even when very difficult things are happening in their lives. - Sometimes places are described as joyful, such as houses or cities.
 This means that the people who live there are joyful.